Mitigating Hidden Confounding Effects for Causal Recommendation: Related Work

 \subsection{Deconfounding in Recommendation}

-Recently, causally-aware methods have become thriving in recommendation.
-Some efforts have been paid to address confounding problems in recommendation.
-Most of them focus on observed confounders, and a few works focus on hidden confounders.
-We introduce these two aspects of work in the following.
+Recently, causality-aware methods have thrived in recommendations, mostly focusing on observed confounders, while a few works focus on hidden confounders.
+The two types of work are introduced respectively in following.